HeewonP825/HeewonP825/README.md

 I'm usually like to work on Andoroid programming, and now currently studying flutter and Kotlin.

-I'm interested in web/app and I can handle design tools such as Photoshop, Illustration, and XD a little.
+I'm also interested in Application UX/UI Design and I can handle design tools such as Photoshop, Illustration, and XD a little.